RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

+## IAM

+- Providing access to AWS accounts owned by third parties

+  **When third parties require access to your organization's AWS resources, you can use roles to delegate access to them.** For example, a third party might provide a service for managing your AWS resources.
+With IAM roles, you can grant these third parties access to your AWS resources without sharing your AWS security credentials.
+Instead, the third party can access your AWS resources by assuming a role that you create in your AWS account.

+- Set an **overall policy** for the entrie AWS account

+  A solutions architect wants all new users to have specific complexity requirements and mandatory rotation periods for IAM user passwords.

 ## AWS Lambda Function

 - CloudWatch Events EventBridge -> trigger every certain time -> AWS lambda function perofrom a task